Nicholas Bell

+Nicholas Bell is an English actor who has worked mostly in Australia.

+Early life and education

+Nicholas Bell was born in Huddersfield, West Riding of Yorkshire, England.

+Career

-Nicholas Bell (born 15 August 1958) is an English actor who has worked in Australia for more than 20 years.
-He works regularly with the Melbourne Theatre Company as well as with all the major television broadcasters in Australia, most notably the Australian Broadcasting Corporation.
-In addition to his work in film and television, Bell has also recorded over a dozen audiobooks with Bolinda, a company based in Melbourne, Australia.
+Bell has worked regularly with the Melbourne Theatre Company as well as with all the major television broadcasters in Australia, most notably the Australian Broadcasting Corporation.
+In addition to his work in film and television, Bell has recorded many audiobooks with Bolinda, a company based in Melbourne.

-In 2001 he accepted on behalf of the cast and crew of the Australian comedy series The Games the TV Week Logie Award for Most Outstanding Comedy Program.
+In 2001, he accepted on behalf of the cast and crew of the Australian comedy series The Games the TV Week Logie Award for Most Outstanding Comedy Program.